Precise study of triply charmed baryons $\Omega_{ccc}$: Electromagnetic correction

 \section{Electromagnetic correction}

 The presence of two units of electric charge is expected to affect the mass of the $\Omega_{ccc}^{++}$ baryons.
+Moreover, since we estimates its mass utilizing the subtracted method with $J/\psi$, the electromagnetic corrections to the masses of $\Omega_{ccc}^{++}$ and $J/\psi$ need to be estimated.
+Since our lattice QCD simulations do not include electromagnetic interactions, we estimate these corrections, for i) $\Omega_{ccc}^{++}$: with a leading-order perturbative electromagnetic (EM) corrections, and for ii)$J/\psi$: using a potential model based calculation with and without the coulomb term.

-A naive perturbative estimate for the leading order electromagnetic correction to the mass should be proportional to $\alpha_{em}\hbar c/r_c$, where $\alpha_{em}$ is the electromagnetic fine structure coefficient, whereas $\hbar c/r_c$ is the natural energy scale corresponding to $r_c$, the root-mean-square charge radius of the $\Omega_{ccc}^{++}$ baryon.
+A naive perturbative estimate for the leading order electromagnetic correction to the mass of $\Omega_{ccc}^{++}$ baryon should be proportional to $\alpha_{em}\hbar c/r_c$, where $\alpha_{em}$ is the electromagnetic fine structure coefficient, whereas $\hbar c/r_c$ is the natural energy scale corresponding to $r_c$, the root-mean-square charge radius of the $\Omega_{ccc}^{++}$ baryon.
 Using $\alpha_{em} = 1/137$ and the lattice-determined estimate for $r_c = 0.410(6)$ fm from Ref. \cite{Can:2015exa}, one can find that this correction is approximately 3.5 MeV.

 To elaborate this assessment, one could apply the standard time independent perturbation theory, by assuming the Coulombic interaction potential as a perturbative part and a trial wave function for the $\Omega_{ccc}^{++}$ baryon ground state that could provide an upper bound for this electromagnetic correction.
 To this end, we consider two trial wave functions that respects the symmetries of the $\Omega_{ccc}^{++}$ baryon ground state and has the same root-mean-square charge radius $r_c = \sqrt{\langle \psi \vert r^2 \vert \psi\rangle }$.
 The first choice is the $1$S radial solution of Hydrogen atom which has been utilized also in Ref. \cite{Lyu:2021qsh}, and the second one is a Gaussian wavefunction in the radial direction, as given below,